alex-gutev/live_cells/README.md

 you will need to subclass `NotifierCell`.
 This class provides implementations of `addObserver`, `removeObserver` and the `get value` property accessor.
 This class also provides a protected `set value` property accessor for setting the cell's value.
-When the value of the cell is set via `set value` the observers of the cell are called if the new value is not equal to the previous value.
+When the value of the cell is set via `set value` the observers of the cell are notified, if the new value is not equal to the previous value.

 Example: